zhamiao/zhamiao/README.md

 - 👋 Hi, I’m @zhamiao
 - 👀 I’m interested in sorting the information and data.
-- 🌱 I’m currently learning how to survive in the crypto market.
+- 🌱 I’m currently preparing my phd in environmental protection.
 - 💞️ I’m looking to collaborate on
 - 📫 tele:@zhamiao094